Zelik History, Family Crest & Coats of Arms

 Zelik Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Zelik include Selig, Seliger (Silesia), Seelig, Seeliger, Seelinger, Zelig, Seliche, Solige, Selege, Selik, Selich, Zelich, Zelik, Selligman, Seligman, Seligmann, Selichman and many more.

-Early Notables of the Zelik family (pre 1700)
+Early Notables of the Zelik family

-Another 23 words (2 lines of text) are included under the topic Early Zelik Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Zelik Notables in all our PDF Extended History products and printed products wherever possible.